tlourey/tlourey.github.io/pages/misc-references.md

 ## Linux

-Crontab: Best website for refining crontab timings: [Crontab.guru - The cron schedule expression generator](https://crontab.guru/) - more in [Linux Commands](linux-commands.md)
+Crontab: Best website for refining crontab timings: [Crontab.guru - The cron schedule expression generator](https://crontab.guru/) - more in [Linux Commands](linux-commands.md)\
+[Arch Linux Wiki](https://wiki.archlinux.org/title/Main_page) - Contains a lot more up to date resources for linux, even for non-arch users.
+I **don't** use arch by the way :grin:

 ### Debian Manuals